RHFieldProductManagement/baremetal-ipi-lab/03-configure-local-registry-cache.md

 release image quay.io/openshift-release-dev/ocp-release@sha256:7ad540594e2a667300dd2584fe2ede2c1a0b814ee6a62f60809d87ab564f4425
 ~~~

-At this point we are ready to build our private registry on the provisioning node.
-In a production environment this registry could be anywhere within the organization but for this lab we will keep it simple.
+Now that we have examined the oc and openshift-baremetal-install binaries we are ready to build our private registry and httpd cache on the provisioning node.
+In a production environment this registry and httpd cache could be anywhere within the organization but for this lab we will keep it simple and on the provisioning node.

-The first step is to install some additional packages podman and httpd which will also pull in some dependencies:
+The first step is to install podman and httpd which will also pull in some additional dependencies:

 ~~~bash
 [cloud-user@provision scripts]$ sudo yum -y install podman httpd httpd-tools